studer-l/breakfastbot/README.md

 - Allows team members to sign on / off from events
 - Chooses a responsible person for each breakfast
-- Announce attendees / bringer each Friday at 12:00
+- Announce attendees / bringer each Thursday at 10:00

 ## Scheduling algorithm